jonathanstump/Portfolio/Chess/README.md

 <h1>Chess -- in Java (Hackathon 2022)</h1>

 <h2>Description</h2>
 The prompt of this Hackathon challenge was to create a collaborative project using ONLY Java in three days.
+I worked with a team including myself and two others.
 <br />